kevin15daniel/Sentiment-Analysis-using-Hugging-Face/README.md

-# DistilBERT Emotion Classification Model
+# Emotion Detection in Text Using Fine-Tuned DistilBERT

 ## Overview

 This project presents a fine-tuned **DistilBERT model** for emotion classification.
-The model has been trained to predict emotional states from text input and has achieved high performance on the evaluation set.
+The model has been trained to predict emotional states from text input and has achieved excellent performance on the evaluation set.

 ## Model Details